Introduction

 Identify first principles

-1. Recognize: We have no core values, a lousy vision, mission, and the wrong incentive structure.
+1. Recognize: We have no core values, a lousy vision, no clear mission, and the wrong incentive structure.

-2. Understand: Conflict is the outcome of this much more fundamental cause.
+2. Understand: Conflict is the outcome of these fundamental causes.

 Shape future reality